Riccardo Sbertoli

-Riccardo Sbertoli (born 23 May 1998) is an Italian professional volleyball player and a member of the Italy men's national volleyball team.
+Riccardo Sbertoli (born 23 May 1998) is an Italian professional volleyball player who plays as a setter for Lega Pallavolo Serie A club Itas Trentino, which he captains, and the Italy national team.

 Riccardo Sbertoli's career began in 2011 in the Segrate youth team: in the 2012-13 season he won Serie B2 as well as Serie B1 with the same club.
 In the 2015-16 season, he was hired by Powervolley Milano in the Superlega, where he remained for six years and won a Challenge Cup.
 In the 2021-22 season he moved to Trentino, winning the 2021 Italian Super Cup and the 2022-23 championship.